rendro/easy-pie-chart/Readme.md

 ## Test

-To run the test just use the karma adapter of grunt: `grunt karma:unit`
+To run the test just use the karma adapter of grunt: `grunt test`

 ## Credits